Darkstrider has captured the six misteriesDARKSTRIDER

 Group Membership: None

-Enemies: Moon Sun and his Circus; Shang-Chi;
+allegedly Moon Sun and his Circus

 Known Relatives: Tiko (daughter)

-Aliases: Moon Sun, Lord of Darkness (Master of Darkness?)
+Aliases: Lord of Darkness (Master of Darkness)

-Base of Operations: worldwide, omniversewide?
+Base of Operations: Worldwide, omniversewide?

-First Appearance: (as Moon Sun): Master of Kung Fu I#36 (January, 1976);
+First Appearance: (As Moon Sun) Master of Kung Fu I#36 (January, 1976); (as Darkstrider) Master of Kung Fu I#37 (February, 1976)

 {Shang-Chi#26(Moon Sun)#27}